pietheinstrengholt/rssmonster/README.md

 Copyright (c) 2018 Piethein Strengholt, piethein@strengholt-online.nl

 RSSMonster is an easy to use web-based RSS aggregator, created as an alternative for Google Reader.
 RSSMonster features a lightweight fluid responsive design.
 The font-end has been written in JavaScript (VueJS) and the back-end in Express (NodeJS).
 It also uses the Twitter Boostrap framework.
-Several features are implemented such as marking as read when scrolling, drag and drop style manage feeds, json events, etc. Feel free to add any contributions or new features.
+Several features are implemented such as marking as read when scrolling, drag and drop style manage feeds, json events, etc. RSSMonster is compatible with the Fever API.
+Feel free to add any contributions or new features.

 ![Screenshot](client/src/assets/screenshots/screenshot01.png)